tvcutsem/lavamoat-demo/README.md

 ## misc notes

-We use [rollup](https://rollupjs.org/guide/en/) to compile `setup2.js` into a standard commonjs bundle without JS module syntax.
+We use [rollup](https://rollupjs.org/guide/en/) to compile `setup2.js` into a standard commonjs bundle without JS module syntax before feeding it to lavamoat.

 Trying to run lavamoat directly on `setup2.js` fails, apparently because it cannot deal with import syntax?